AgentCoop/go-work/README.md

     mainJob.AddTask(imgResizer.SaveResizedImageTask)
     <-mainJob.Run()
 ```
-In the example above the job won't start until a network connection established.
 A job can have only one oneshot task.

 For data sharing tasks should employ (although it's not an obligation) a ping/pong synchronization using two channels,
 where the first one is being used to receive data and the second one - to notify the sender that data processing is completed.